Before you start, we recommend you take a moment to cozy up with the data points and how they work.

 Reports

-The List Users endpoint is updated once per month.
+The List Users and Search endpoint are updated once per month.

 The Report endpoint is updated every 2-4 weeks.

-• Since the List Users is not updated as frequently as the Reports endpoint, we recommend not relying solely on the List Users endpoint.
+Since the List Users and Search are not updated as frequently as the Reports endpoint, we recommend not relying solely on these endpoints, but building a fallback to always call the Report endpoint as well.

 New Accounts